Overview

 Getting there – The Sky Road starts and finishes in Clifden, which lies on the N59 between Galway (77 km) and Westport (64 km).
 From the town centre, follow the signs for the Sky Road and keep to the upper route for the most spectacular scenery.
 The loop rejoins the N59 near Eyrephort, from where you can return to Clifden.

 Parking – A spacious free car‑park is available at the summit viewing point.
-Additional small parking areas exist near the Clifden Castle ruins and at Eyrephort Beach.
+It comfortably accommodates cars and small vans; larger coaches may find the narrow sections of the road tight, so they are best avoided.
+Smaller lay‑bys exist near the Clifden Castle ruins and at Eyrephort Beach.
+No toilets are provided on the loop – plan to use the amenities in Clifden before or after your drive.

 Access – The road is open year‑round and free to use.
 There is no admission fee, and the viewing platform is unrestricted.
 The route is suitable for most vehicles, though the narrow sections may be tight for larger coaches.